pterodactyl/documentation/community/install/panel/centos7.md

 ### PHP

-The following config is the one that will match the nginx config later in the guide.
+Place the contents below in a file inside the `/etc/php-fpm.d` folder.
+The file can be named anything, but a good standard is `www-pterodactyl.conf`.
+This config will match the nginx config later in the guide.
-Place the contents below in a file called `www-pterodactyl.conf` in the `/etc/php-fpm.d` folder.

 <<< @/.snippets/php-fpm/pterodactyl-centos.conf